ali-workshop/OOP/Readme.md

-##hi this is ali ali i,present some examples about this concepts :
+##hi this is ali ali i,present some examples about those concepts :
 1-define class
 2-this
 3-constructor